« The Song of God—Volume 1, chapters 1-6

 Nor do we know which is better – conquering them or being conquered by them.
 If we killed the sons of Dhṛtarāṣṭra, we should not care to live.
 Yet they are now standing before us on the battlefield.

-Arjuna understood that Krsna had the solutions for His dilemma, but to receive them, he would need to put Krsna in a higher position, so He would be comfortable to correct him and speak the hard truth if necessary.
+Arjuna understood that Kṛṣṇa had the solutions for his dilemma, but to receive them, he would need to put Kṛṣṇa in a higher position so He would be free to correct him and speak the hard truth if necessary.
 And that’s what he did.
-With tears in his eyes, he begged Krsna to become his spiritual master and help him to overcome his doubts.
+With tears in his eyes, he begged Kṛṣṇa to become his spiritual master and help him to overcome his doubts.
 Talks between master and disciple are serious, and a spiritual master has the authority to correct his disciple when necessary.

 “Arjuna said: O killer of enemies, O killer of Madhu, how can I counterattack with arrows in battle men like Bhīṣma and Droṇa, who are worthy of my worship?”